Sacred Valley

 The Sacred Valley of the Incas (Valle Sagrado de los Incas; Willka Qhichwa), or the Urubamba Valley, is a valley in the Andes of Peru, north of the Inca capital of Cusco.
 It is located in the present-day Peruvian region of Cusco.
-In colonial documents it was referred to as the "Valley of Yucay."
-The Sacred Valley was incorporated slowly into the incipient Inca Empire during the period from 1000 to 1400 CE.
+In colonial documents it was referred to as the "Valley of Yucay".
+The Sacred Valley was incorporated slowly into the incipient Inca Empire during the period from 1000 to 1400.

 The Sacred Valley is a major tourist destination.
-In 2013, 1.2 million people, 800,000 of them non-Peruvians, are estimated to have visited Machu Picchu, its most famous archaeological site.
+In 2019, 1.6 million people, the majority non-Peruvians, visited Machu Picchu, its most famous archaeological site.
 Many of the same tourists also visited other archaeological sites and modern towns in the Sacred Valley.

 Stretching from Pisac to Ollantaytambo, this fertile valley is irrigated by the Urubamba River.
-The Chanapata civilization first utilized this area starting at around 800 BCE because of the rich soil used for agriculture.
-The Qotacalla civilization lived in the Sacred Valley from 500 to 900 CE The Killke civilization then lived in the Sacred Valley from 900 CE until the Incan Empire took over the region in 1420.
-The Incan Empire ruled this area until the arrival of the Spanish.
+The Chanapata civilisation first utilised this area starting at around 800 BCE because of its rich soil used for agriculture.
+The Qotacalla civilization lived in the Sacred Valley from 500 to 900 CE.
+The Killke civilization then flourished in the Sacred Valley from 900 until it was absorbed into the Incan Empire in 1420.
+The Incan Empire ruled this area for little more than 100 years until the arrival of the Spanish.

 Geography

 The valley, running generally west to east, is understood to include everything along the Urubamba River between the town and Inca ruins at Písac and Machu Picchu, 100 km distant.
 The Sacred Valley has elevations above sea level along the river ranging from 3000 m at Pisac to 2050 m at the Urubamba River below the citadel of Machu Picchu.
-On both sides of the river, the mountains rise to much higher elevations, especially to the south where two prominent mountains overlook the valley: Sahuasiray, 5818 m and Veronica, 5893 m in elevation.
+On both sides of the river, the mountains rise to much higher elevations, especially to the north where two prominent mountains overlook the valley: Sahuasiray, 5818 m and Veronica, 5893 m in elevation.
 The intensely cultivated valley floor is about 1 km wide on average.
 Side valleys and agricultural terraces (andenes) expand the cultivatable area.

 The valley was formed by the Urubamba river, also known as the Vilcanota River, Willkanuta River (Aymara, "house of the sun") or Willkamayu (Quechua).
 The latter, in Quechua, the still spoken lingua franca of the Inca Empire, means the sacred river.
 It is fed by numerous tributaries which descend through adjoining valleys and gorges and contains numerous archaeological remains and villages.
 The Sacred Valley was the most important area for maize production in the heartland of the Inca Empire and access through the valley to tropical areas facilitated the import of products such as coca leaf and chile peppers to Cuzco.

 The climate of Urubamba is typical of the valley.
 Precipitation, concentrated in October through April, totals 527 mm annually and monthly average temperatures range between 15.4 C in November, the warmest month, to 12.2 C in July, the coldest month.
 The Incas built extensive irrigation works throughout the valley to counter deficiencies and seasonality in precipitation.